algolia/instantsearch-labs/CONTRIBUTING.md

   * Vue InstantSearch
   * Angular InstantSearch

-⚠️ **Warning:** You’re not force to add an experimentation for every InstantSearch.
+⚠️ **Warning:** You’re not force to add a version for every flavor of InstantSearch.
 If it's a new one, just add the flavor(s) you cover.

 ## Getting Started